learn-co-students/box-style-codealong-cb-gh-000/README.md

 Fork and clone this codealong to follow with the video

-<a href='https://learn.co/lessons/box-style-codealong' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/box-style-codealong' title='Box Style Codealong'>Box Style Codealong</a> on Learn.co and start learning to code for free.</p>